4 Types of Advisors for Startups (And Those You Don’t Need)

 30th January 2023

-Every investable entrepreneur needs an excellent team of startup advisors around them.
+Every investable entrepreneur needs an excellent team of startup advisors, specifically the right types of advisors for startups, around them.
 When a founder has the right startup advisors in place, it doesn’t only benefit their business’s growth and development; it can also give them a significant advantage during the fundraising rounds.

 Why are startup advisors so important?